manosgior/manosgior.github.io/README.md

 ## About me

 I’m a Ph.D. student at the [Chair of Computer Systems](https://dse.in.tum.de/), [Technical University of Munich (TUM)](https://www.tum.de/), supervised by [Prof. Pramod Bhatotia](https://dse.in.tum.de/bhatotia/).
-My research interests lie in the field of software systems for quantum computing with a particular focus on building software abstractions to scale Noisy Intermediate-Scale Quantum (NISQ) era computing, such as quantum resource management and distributed quantum computing.
+My research interests lie in the field of systems software for quantum computing, i.e., I bring systems abstractions and mechanisms into quantum computing for improved programmability, performance, and scalability.

+In particular, I focus on compiler and OS mechanisms that address the low fidelity, vast heterogeneity, and underutilization of quantum devices and the users' experience with respect to job queuing times.
+To achieve this, I design systems that leverage *circuit cutting and knitting*, spatiotemporal multiplexing (aka scheduling), and hybrid quantum-classical resource estimation and management.

-More specifically, I design and build systems that increase the scalability of real-world quantum applications and the resource efficiency of the underlying NISQ resources, i.e., utilization and load balance.
-Previously I had been working in the distributed systems area, specifically in distributed shared logs and replication protocols.
+Previously, I worked in the distributed systems area, specifically in distributed shared logs, state machine replication (SMR), and replication protocols.

 Before joining TUM, I graduated from the [Computer Science Department](https://www.csd.uoc.gr/CSD/index.jsp?lang=en), [University of Crete](https://en.uoc.gr/), Greece, where I worked on highly parallel data structures and cloud scheduling.

 Please call me Manos.
 Emmanouil sounds awkwardly official.

 #### Research Interests
-*Quantum Computing, Hybrid Quantum-Classical Systems, Heterogeneous & Distributed Systems, High-Performance Computing (HPC)*
+*Quantum Computing, Hybrid Quantum-Classical Systems, Heterogeneous & Distributed Systems, Resource Management*

 ## Publications